marcojakob/edu.makery/source/_posts/2012-11-27-javafx-tutorial-addressapp-5.markdown

 4. The `MainApp` gets the `RootLayoutController` from the fxml loader and passes a reference to itself to the controller.
 With this reference the controller can later access the (public) methods of `MainApp`.
 5. At the end of the `start(...)` method we try to get the *last opened person file* from `Preferences`.
 If the `Preferences` know about such an XML file, we'll load the data from this XML file.
 This will apparently overwrite the sample data from the constructor.

+---

 ### What's Next? ###
-In Tutorial Part VI (coming soon...) we might add add a statistics chart.
+In Tutorial [Part VI](/blog/2012/12/04/javafx-tutorial-addressapp-6) add a birthday statistics chart.

 ### Download ###